MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ::: moniker range="sc-dpm-2019"

-## DPM 2019 Release Notes
+## DPM 2019 and 2019 UR1 release notes

-The following sections summarize the release notes for DPM 2019 and include the following known issues and workarounds.
+The following sections summarize the release notes for DPM 2019 and 2019 UR1 and include the following known issues and workarounds.

 ### DPM console crashes due to MSDPM Service crash